psychemedia/winter-tales/src/gawain_notes.md

 And Gawain apologises, "I'm sorry, I won't fail again.
 Be brisk; get it over with.
 I'll not flinch again."

-And again, for a second time, the Green Knight raises his axe, brings down the blow.. and showing great strength and control, stops short.
+And again, for a second time, the Green Knight raises his axe, brings down the blow... and showing great strength, and even geeater control, stops just short of Gawain's neck.
+So close he felt the wind of the ripped air before it, but not its actual touch.

 "Ha ha, that's more like it.
 Much braver.
 Now, I'll serve you your blow properly."

 "Just get on with it," snarls Gawain.
 "You've had your fun.
 Stop faffing around, and do your worst."

-The axe is raised, and a ferocious blow is swung, but skews to the side at the very last moment, just *nicking* the side of Gawain's neck.
-A spot of red blood drops onto the snow white ground.
-And Gawain leaps away, wipes the blood, grabs his helmet, and his shield, and brandishes his sword.
+The axe is raised, and a ferocious blow is swung; but it skews to the side at the very last moment, just *nicking* the edge of Gawain's proffered neck.
+A spot of red blood spurts onto the snow white ground.
+And Gawain leaps away, wipes the blood from his neck, grabs his helmet, and his shield, and brandishes his sword.

 "Enough of this — you've had your turn.
 A blow for a blow, our covenant is done, and if you strike again, I'll return it in kind."

 The Green Knight steps back, and leans against his axe.

 "Be less feisty, young man.
 One strike was promised, so consider it served.
-My first strike was a feint, in return for our first night's game, where you gave up gains as you promised you would.
-The second night was the same, when you returned my pretty wife's two kisses.
-But the third night, well, on the night, you strayed: and for that, you had to pay"|.
-And he cleaned away the drops of blood from the axe.
+My first, when you flinched, was a feint, in return for our first night's game, where you stayed true and gave up your gift as you promised you would.
+The second blow was for the second night, when you still remained true and returned my pretty wife's two kisses.
+But the third night, well, on that night, you strayed: and for that, you had to pay".
+And he cleaned away the drops of blood from the third swipe of the axe.

 "That belt you wear... and I know you do... that belt was woven by my wife.
 I know of the courtesies you shared with her, the *wooing*, the *kisses*, and all whilst I was away.
 Because it was me who sent her... to test you.
 And you behaved well.
 Until the last.
-But to love your life so, I cannot fault you for that."
+But to love your life so much you would strive to protect it, I cannot fault you for that."

 And Gawain blushes red with shame: "a curse upon my cowardice, my virtue is destroyed", and he fumbles at his mail, and he takes off the belt, and he throws it to the ground.
 "That was my undoing — may the Devil take it."

 And the Green Knight laughs: "there's no harm done.
 Your penance is paid," — and he gestured the axe — "and by your confession, you are set free".

-"And this gold edged girdle his yours", he said, picking it up from the ground.
+"And this gold edged girdle is yours", he said, picking it up from the ground.
 "A reminder of our meeting, a keepsake of this Chapel.
 Now follow me home, and we'll continue our celebrations, and you can re-meet my wife as a friend, not a foe.
-She'll be more than pleased to see you."
+I know she'll be more than pleased to see you."

 But Gawain says no. "I've been away long enough already.
 Commend me to your wife, who kidded me so cunningly.
 It's no surprise men are so easily led.
 If only we could love our ladies without being seduced by their wiles...